CIT2318/php-form-processing/README.md

 Put the files *page_design_form.html* and *display_page.php* on a web server.
 Make sure you can view the pages in a browser.
 When the user submits the form (*page_design_form.html*)  *display_page.php* should be displayed.

 1. Add some PHP tags to *display_page.php*.
 Experiment with creating some simple variables and echoing out messages in this page.
-See [Basic Programming Concepts in PHP](basic-programming-concepts-in-php.md) for some examples.

 2. Open *page_design_form.html*.
 Click the submit button.
 Make sure you understand why the browser navigates to *display_page.php*.
     + To test your understanding edit the code in *page_design_form.html* so that the University homepage is loaded instead when the submit button is clicked.
 Once you've got this to work, set it back to load *display_page.php*.

 3. In *display_page.php* think about how you can display the data the user has entered into *page_design_form.html* i.e. if they type 'hello' into the first textbox, 'hello' should be displayed in *display_page.php*.
     + Have a look at notes on [PHP Form Processing](php-form-processing.md) for similar examples
     + If you can get this to work, display the text from the first textbox as a H1 element and the text from the second textbox as a paragraph element.

 4. Add the following radio buttons to the HTML form:
 ```html